 The easiest way to install Manjaro on a Raspberry Pi is to download the latest image file from the official website.
 It can then be flashed to an SD card using a tool such as Raspberry Pi Imager or Balena Etcher.

-In this post, I’ll give you a short introduction about Manjaro in general, and then show you how to install 3 different flavors: Minimal, XFCE or KDE Plasma.
+In this tutorial, I’ll start with a short introduction about Manjaro in general, and then show you how to install 3 different flavors: Minimal, XFCE or KDE Plasma.

 If you’re looking to quickly progress on Raspberry Pi, you can check out my e-book here.
 It’s a 30-day challenge where you learn one new thing every day until you become a Raspberry Pi expert.
 The first third of the book teaches you the basics, but the following chapters include projects you can try on your own.